Mini-class

 where

-How to Control These Two Deviations in Practice?
+3.4 How to Control These Two Deviation Sources?

 We can now revisit various practical methods through the lens of Theorem 2: